 - the current estimate of the amount people will get paid has fallen to 4.1p in the pound/£;

-- the scheme administrators warn that “we consider a prudent estimate of the final outturn to be between 3p/£ and 4p/£.”
+- the scheme administrators say they “consider a prudent estimate of the final outturn to be between 3p/£ and 4p/£.”

-- the scheme is being extended by a couple of months and it is now expected that the payout will be in April or May 2021.
+- the scheme has been extended by a couple of months and it is now expected that the payout will be in April or May 2021.

 3-4p in the £ – when 80p was originally suggested…